laurentperrinet/laurentperrinet.github.io/content/publication/perrinet-04/index.md

   model used wavelet transforms that are close to orthogonal.
 However, the selectivity of realistic neurons overlap, and we propose an extension of the previous model by adding a spatial cooperation between filters.
-This model extends the previous scheme for arbitrary ---and possibly non-orthogonal--- representations of features in the images.
-In particular, we compared the perfor- mance of increasingly over-complete representations in the retina.
+This model extends the previous scheme for arbitrary -and possibly non-orthogonal- representations of features in the images.
+In particular, we compared the performance of increasingly over-complete representations in the retina.
 Results show that this algorithm provides an efficient spike coding strategy for low-level visual processing which may adapt to the complexity of the visual input.
 authors:
 - Laurent U Perrinet
-date: 2004-01-04
+date: 2004-01-22
 doi: 10.1023/B:NACO.0000027753.27593.a7
 featured: false
 publication: '*Natural Computing*'